KasparEtter/ef1p/pages/email/email.md

 </summary>

 Many people and companies use a custom domain without running their mail servers themselves.
-Instead, they delegate the delivery and the receipt of messages to email service providers.
+Instead, they delegate the delivery and the receipt of emails to mailbox providers.
-[SPF](#sender-policy-framework) makes such a delegation very easy with the `include` [mechanism](#spf-mechanisms), which allows email service providers to change their outgoing mail servers without involving their customers.
+[SPF](#sender-policy-framework) makes such a delegation very easy with the `include` [mechanism](#spf-mechanisms), which allows mailbox providers to change their outgoing mail servers without involving their customers.
-If you want to achieve [the same with DKIM](https://datatracker.ietf.org/doc/html/rfc6376#appendix-B.1.1), you have to delegate a [DNS zone](https://en.wikipedia.org/wiki/DNS_zone) in the `_domainkey` subdomain to your email service provider.
+If you want to achieve [the same with DKIM](https://datatracker.ietf.org/doc/html/rfc6376#appendix-B.1.1), you have to delegate a [DNS zone](https://en.wikipedia.org/wiki/DNS_zone) in the `_domainkey` subdomain to your mailbox provider.
-The next best thing is to configure a [`CNAME` record](https://en.wikipedia.org/wiki/CNAME_record) in this subdomain which points to the DKIM record of the email service provider.
+The next best thing is to configure a [`CNAME` record](https://en.wikipedia.org/wiki/CNAME_record) in this subdomain which points to the DKIM record of the mailbox provider.
 [Once again](#protecting-subdomains),
 the standard doesn't mention whether `CNAME` records can be used but this seems to be [a common practice](https://docs.gandi.net/en/gandimail/faq/spoofing.html#dkim).
-With this approach, the email service provider cannot change the selector of their signing key without involving their customers but if you set up several `CNAME` records, the email service provider can alternate between them.
+With this approach, the mailbox provider cannot change the selector of their signing key without involving their customers but if you set up several `CNAME` records, the mailbox provider can alternate between them.

 [RFC 6541](https://datatracker.ietf.org/doc/html/rfc6541) introduces a simpler solution, which is called Authorized Third-Party Signatures (ATPS).